jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 - [Is a US recession coming? by Raoul Pal](https://www.youtube.com/watch?v=V7zEXiqiiqA)
 - [Luke Gromen on MacroVoices talking about the dollar end game](https://www.macrovoices.com/527-luke-gromen-the-dollar-end-game-has-already-begun)
 - [The Bullish Case for Bitcoin by Vijay Boyapati](https://medium.com/@vijayboyapati/the-bullish-case-for-bitcoin-6ecc8bdecc1)

+### Thanks

+Thanks to William O'Beirne, Luke McGrath, Jeff Vandrew Jr, and Neil Woodfine for reading an early version of this article and providing feedback.

 ### Footnotes